christophwi/MaxQuant.Live/docs/mainWindow.rst

     :align: left

 The instrument type can be selected here connected using the “connect instrument” button.
-In this version, only Thermo Fisher Scientific Q Exactive HF-X mass spectrometers are supported (Tune Version 2.9).
+In this version, only Thermo Fisher Scientific Q Exactive HF-X mass spectrometers are supported (Tune Versions 2.9, 2.11).

 Main Module
 -----------